 - filtered water

-- Remove stems from fruit.
+- Remove stems from fruits.
 Cut fruits in half lengthwise.
-Scoop seeds and pulp into a large mason jar.
-Set aside or refrigerate.
+Scoop seeds and pulp into a large mason jar or pitcher.
+Store in refrigerator.

-- Pour soaking water and shells into a bot and bring to a boil, simmering about 30-45 minutes, until the inner part turns translucent.
+- Pour the soaking water and shells into a pot and bring to a boil, simmering about 30-45 minutes, until the inner part of the shells becomes translucent.

-- Let shells cool.
-Scoop out insides into a bowl.
-Discard outer paper husks.
+- Let the shells cool.
+Scoop out insides of shells into a bowl.
+Discard the outer paper husks.

-- Strain pulp and seeds to separate from the watery juice.
-Enjoy juice fresh!
+- Strain the reserved pulp and seeds through a mesh strainer to separate them from the watery juice.
+Reserve 1 cup (120 ml) of fresh juice, and enjoy remainder separately.

-- Add strained pulp and seeds to jam.
+- Remove jam mixture from heat, add strained pulp and seeds to mixture and stir well.

 - Remove sterilized jars from pot.
-Leave canning pot boiling, adding water to cover 1 inch over the top of the tallest canning jar.
+Leave canning pot boiling, adding water as needed to cover 1 inch over the top of the tallest jar.

 - Carefully strain jam into jars with canning funnel.